smartdevicelink/sdl_app_library_guides/README.md

 # SDL App Library Guide Content
-iOS and Java Suite (Android, JavaEE, and JavaSE) guide content for the [SDL Developer Portal](https://smartdevicelink.com/en/guides/iOS/getting-started/installation/).
+The iOS and Java Suite (Android, JavaEE, and JavaSE) guides are located on the [SDL Developer Portal](https://smartdevicelink.com/en/guides/iOS/getting-started/installation/).

 ## Overview
+Since both the iOS and Java Suite guides provide almost the same instructions and information, the content of each section should be written as generically as possible.
+This allows the the guides to be written once for all platforms with little modification needed.
+If a guide is specific to one platform or has content specific to one platform, like code snippets, the content should be separated out using custom platform tags.

-Documents in this guide are created in a custom SDL markdown format.
+Guide documents are formatted using a custom SDL markdown format.
 All guides get created as directories inside this repository.
 Each directory gets a link in the left-hand sidebar on [smartdevicelink.com](https://smartdevicelink.com).
-Guides do not currently support multiple pages or sub-directories.
-Guides specific to one platform or with content specific to one platform will use custom tags to denote this content.
+Guides do not currently support multiple pages or sub-directories

 Learn how to use SDL markdown (aka DocDown) at the [spec page](https://github.com/smartdevicelink/sdl_markdown_spec).

 ## Custom SDL Markdown Tags
-Basic markdown tags will [as expected](https://github.com/smartdevicelink/sdl_markdown_spec#basic-markdown-syntax) including headings, bold, italics, and tables.
-However, there are [custom extensions](https://github.com/smartdevicelink/sdl_markdown_spec#basic-markdown-syntax) for inline notes and relative links to assets.
+Basic markdown tags will act [as expected](https://github.com/smartdevicelink/sdl_markdown_spec#basic-markdown-syntax), including headings, bold, italics, and tables.
+In addition, there are [SDL specific custom extensions](https://github.com/smartdevicelink/sdl_markdown_spec#basic-markdown-syntax) for inline notes and relative links to assets.

 ### Specifying Platforms
-This repository has additional customizations to permit content to be included or excluded from one of the several platforms of documentation that this repository builds.
+This repository has additional markdown customizations to permit content to be included or excluded from a platform.
 This can be done inline within a guide in order to, for example, display one code snippet for iOS and another for Java-family platforms.
-This can also be done within the configuration file in order to allow a guide such as deploying a Java Web app to AWS to only build for the JavaEE platform.
+This can also be done within the configuration file in order to allow a guide, such as a guide demoing how to deploy a Java Web app to AWS, to only build for the JavaEE platform.

 #### Valid Tags